particle-iot/docs/src/content/tutorials/developer-tools/build.md

 Contribute a library
 ---

-This functionality was moved to the Desktop IDE and the Command Line Interface (CLI).
+This functionality was moved to the Command Line Interface (CLI).
 You can follow [this link](/tutorials/device-os/libraries/#contributing-libraries) to find more about contributing a library.

 Checking code memory usage
 ---